rapidsai/cugraph/docs/cugraph/source/index.rst

 cuGraph is a library of graph algorithms that seamlessly integrates into the RAPIDS data science ecosystem and allows the data scientist to easily call graph algorithms using data stored in GPU DataFrames, NetworkX Graphs, or even CuPy or SciPy sparse Matrices.
-A major integration effort with NetworkX is focused on **zero code change** use of nx-cuGraph as a backend for NetworkX calls.
-This allows a near seamless transition to GPU accelerated graph analytics.
+Our major integration effort with NetworkX allows **zero code change** use of nx-cuGraph as a backend for NetworkX calls.
+This offers a near seamless transition to GPU accelerated graph analytics to NetworkX users with access to a supported GPU.

 Getting started with cuGraph

 Required hardware/software for cuGraph and `RAPIDS <https://docs.rapids.ai/user-guide>`_
  * NVIDIA GPU, Volta architecture or later, with `compute capability <https://developer.nvidia.com/cuda-gpus> 7.0+`_
- * CUDA 11.4-11.8, 12.0-12.5
+ * CUDA 11.2-11.8, 12.0-12.5
  * Python version 3.10, 3.11, or 3.12
  * NetworkX version 3.0 or newer in order to use use the nx-cuGraph backend.
 Version 3.3 is required to use `NetworkX Configs <https://networkx.org/documentation/stable/reference/backends.html#module-networkx.utils.configs>`_ `see below <#cugraph-using-networkx-code>`_.